-Several issues prevent us from using the data underlying figure 6 to estimate the impulse response of core prices to cost shocks analyzed in section 3.4. (i) At the time a shock hits prices might still be adjusting to previous shocks. (ii) The cost shock might have been partially anticipated.17 (iii) An aggregate shock might change the relative price between consumer goods and wholesale goods. (iv) There might be other aggregate cost or productivity shocks not captured by our cost proxy.
+Several issues prevent us from using the data underlying figure 6 to estimate the impulse response of core prices to cost shocks analyzed in subsection 2.4. (i) At the time a shock hits, prices might still be adjusting to previous shocks. (ii) The cost shock might have been partially anticipated.25 (iii) An aggregate shock might change the relative price between consumer goods and wholesale goods. (iv) There might be other aggregate cost or productivity shocks not captured by our cost proxy.
 Nevertheless, we can check if the frequency and if the size of price changes in the data are consistent with the theoretical analysis in 3, illustrated in figures 3 to 5.

 Figures 7 and 8 show the frequency and the size of price changes.
-The figures are based on the data underlying the City of Buenos Aires core consumer price index (IPCBA-resto).
-The city collects approximately 70,000 prices per month for 628 goods and services.18 The frequency of price changes is computed as the fraction of prices that either increased or decreased between two consecutive observations within the goods and services included in the core measure of inflation.
-The size of price changes is the geometric equally weighted average of the absolute value of price increases/decreases.
-The methodology for computing these statistics is described in Alvarez et al. (2019) where we discuss the property of this simple estimator and perform robustness checks.
+The figures are based on the data underlying the city of Buenos Aires core consumer price index (IPCBA-rest).
+The city collects approximately 70,000 prices per month for 628 goods and services.26